ulrich-hansen/desktop-theme-kit/readme.markdown

 ## Future plans / Wishlist

-For login-boxes or other messages, desktop-theme-kit comes with black, rounded elements.
-They are used by kdm, slim, grub theme and plymouth.
+1. As boxes for login or for messages, desktop-theme-kit uses black, rounded elements (currently for kdm, slim, grub theme and plymouth).
+It should be possible to update these graphics without changing the installed themes.
 ![GUI-element](http://lazybrowndog.net/debian/desktop-theme-kit/screenshots/GUI-element.png)

-I plan to do "add-on packages" that adds those elements in a different style.
+2. A few applications support svg pictures.
+So maybe it would be a good idea to accept svg pictures.
+They could be converted to png for all the other programs.

 ---